Noah2610/grep-15min/README.md

 # grep in 15 minutes
+## description
+Returns each line from the file if any given pattern matches a sub-slice of the line.

 ## usage examples
-"Returns true if the given pattern matches a sub-slice of this string slice."

 ```
 grep15min FILE [PATTERN...]

 ARGUMENTS
     FILE
+        input file.
-        input file. every line is matched against the pattern(s).
+        every line is returned that matches against any pattern.
     PATTERN
         a string. matches anywhere inside each line.
+        multiple patterns can be given.
+        each pattern is checked against every line.

 OUTPUT
     the output is every line from the input file,
     which matched any of the given patterns.

+    each output line is prefixed with its line number.
 ```